This post may contain affiliate links. Please read my disclosure.

 If you've never had a Dutch baby, you really are missing out.
 And before you freak out, it is actually quite easy to make.
 You simply whip up the ingredients in a blender and then throw in a hot skillet, letting the oven do the rest.

-But to really put this apple Dutch baby over the top, you have to drizzle some homemade salted bourbon caramel over top.
-You can also try some apple cider caramel sauce.
+But if you want to really put this apple Dutch baby over the top, make some apple cider caramel sauce and pour on top.
 Yes it is some extra work, but so worth it!

 Jump to: